Weekly Titanic dives start summer 2021

-From May to September, beginning in 2021, OceanGate plans to dive the wreck of the Titanic ocean liner, which sank after hitting an iceberg in 1912, killing more than 1,500 passengers and crew.
+During the summer months, beginning July 2021, OceanGate plans to dive the wreck of the Titanic ocean liner, which sank after hitting an iceberg in 1912, killing more than 1,500 passengers and crew.

 The firm intends to dive 18 times during this annual five-month window, taking three passengers, or as they call them "citizen scientists", with them each time.
 The ticket price for the trip is $125,000, which covers an eight-day sail from St. John’s, Newfoundland in Canada and a single 6-8 hour dive.

 A new "Titan" submersible will carry a pilot, scientist-researcher and three passengers down to the wreck, some 3,800 metres below the surface.
 If all goes as planned, they will become the first guests to visit the wreck in 15 years.

 The Titan sub has been designed by Boeing and NASA, the tubular hull of which is largely made from carbon fibre, with titanium caps at either end.
 The forward cap features a central 53cm wide acrylic viewport able to allow two people to look out at the same time – hence the sub class is called Cyclops.